|

 most basic carbon-track variant.
 But beyond the potentiometer lies the

-stepped attenuator.
 This uses a multi-way rotary switch with a

 'ladder' of high-quality discrete resistors making up its rungs.
 You move